The Joy of Not-So-Secretly Drinking on Russian Trains

 When you ask for poitín, most pubs in Ireland will inform you with a scowl, “That’s illegal,” like you’ve just asked for a rock of crack.

 What’s unique about Mellben Seafood Restaurant, and hundreds of restaurants like it in Singapore, is its location.
+It would be like one of New York City’s top seafood restaurants running out of Section 8 housing in the Bronx.

 Why Koreans Eat Boiling-Hot Soup on the Most Sweltering Days of Summer